 Named after a former resident of the mansion property Park House, John Cookes or Cook (August 4, 1668 – November 11, 1720).
 Cookes was a silk worker, originally from Tardebigg, Worcestershire.
-He had clearly done a rather well for himself.
+He had clearly done rather well for himself.
 By 1682 he had married Elizabeth Knap, the daughter of a merchant, but she died in childbirth.
 Two years later he married again, to Elizabeth Russell, daughter of Sir William Russell.
 The couple, who had 13 children, lived at Lea Hall.
-Sir William in turn bought the Park House estate and had it rebuilt, selling it to his on-in-law in 1704, which he owned up until his death.
+Sir William in turn bought the Park House estate and had it rebuilt, selling it to his son-in-law in 1704.

 48 total views, 1 views today